-Rebecca Henry is a violist, teacher and pedagogue who has significantly raised the level of string playing and teaching in the Baltimore/Washington region during her tenure of over twenty years in the area.
+Prof. Rebecca Henry is a violist, teacher and pedagogue who has significantly raised the level of string playing and teaching in the Baltimore/Washington region during her tenure of over 20 years in the area.
 Her former students are performing and teaching around the world.

-Ms. Henry is a founding member of the Kegelstatt Trio (Viola, Clarinet, Piano), which has premiered numerous works for this instrumentation.
+Henry is a founding member of the Kegelstatt Trio (viola, clarinet, piano), which has premiered numerous works for this instrumentation.
 She has been a soloist with the Indiana University Summer Festival and the Columbia (MD) Symphony Orchestra and has performed in chamber music festivals in Santa Barbara, CA, Plymouth, NH, Bloomington, IN, San Miguel de Allende, Mexico, and Trogen, Switzerland.
 During her years in Indiana she was a member of the South Bend (IN) Symphony, Evansville (IN) Symphony and Owensboro (KY) Philharmonic, performed and toured with the Indiana University New Music Ensemble premiering over 100 works, and worked regularly recording Gospel records for Pine Brook Studios near Indianapolis.

-In addition to her position at Gettysburg College, Ms. Henry is on the faculty at the The Peabody Conservatory in Baltimore, where she teaches Violin and Viola Pedagogy and mentors students in the Masters of Performance/Pedagogy degree, which she helped to develop.
+In addition to her position at Gettysburg College, Henry is on the faculty at The Peabody Conservatory in Baltimore, where she teaches violin and viola pedagogy and mentors students in the Masters of Performance/Pedagogy Degree, which she helped to develop.
 She also chairs the Preparatory String Department where she teaches violin and viola and directs Peabody's Pre-Conservatory Violin Program, for which she received funding from the Dorothy Starling Foundation.
 Teachers from throughout the east coast attend her five annual Pedagogy In Practice Sessions on Saturday afternoons, which feature master classes and teacher workshops.
 She holds the Scott Bendann Chair in Classical Music at The Peabody Institute.

-Ms. Henry is a respected teacher and her students have performed as soloists with the Baltimore Symphony Orchestra, Harrisburg (PA) Symphony, National Philharmonic Orchestra, Mid-Atlantic Symphony Orchestra, Columbia (MD) Symphony and Frederick (MD) Symphony Orchestras, and in recital at the Kennedy Center and in master classes for numerous major artists.
-Her students have gone on to study music at The Juilliard School of Music, Eastman School of Music, Indiana University, Cleveland Institute of Music, New England Conservatory, Northwestern University and the Peabody Conservatory.
+Henry is a respected teacher and her students have performed as soloists with the Baltimore Symphony Orchestra, Harrisburg (PA) Symphony, National Philharmonic Orchestra, Mid-Atlantic Symphony Orchestra, Columbia (MD) Symphony and Frederick (MD) Symphony Orchestras, and in recital at the Kennedy Center and in master classes for numerous major artists.
+Her students have gone on to study music at The Juilliard School of Music, Eastman School of Music, Indiana University, Cleveland Institute of Music, New England Conservatory, Northwestern University, and The Peabody Conservatory.

 Adjunct Assistant Professor